Klodii/dotfiles/.config/nvim/README.md

 Normal mode:
 - `gcc` Comment/Uncomment the line of the cursor
 - `gc{motion}` Comment/Uncomment the line covered by the {motion}

+### Select last selected text

+Normal Mode
+- `gv` Will select the last text that was selected previously

+### Join two lines

+- `J` join two lines, adds a space between them
+- `gJ` join two lines, does not add a space between them

 # Useful tricks